Mold on Skin?

 - Apply coptis powder mixed with Pau D’Arco tincture as a paste over the effected area.

-In many cases, topical mixtures just will not permanently rid your skin of mold growth.
+In some cases, topical mixtures just will not permanently rid your skin of mold growth.
 In these cases it is entirely possible that the growth is more than just a “fungal infection on the skin.”
-Extreme measures may need to be taken.
+Other measures may need to be taken.

 - Eliminating completely yeast, sugar, and wheat.